Mohamed-A-Yehia/Mohamed-A-Yehia/README.md

 ## 📖 Books I'm Reading

-- *The Art of Readable Code* – for writing clean and human-friendly code
+- *The Art of Readable Code* – For Writing Clean and Human-friendly Code
 - *You Don’t Know JS* series:
   - *Scope & Closures*
   - *This & Object Prototypes*